 Tennis elbow doesn’t just impact athletes and it can become a persistent lingering concern.
-At Mehling Orthopedics with multiple offices in Hackensack, New Jersey, or West Islip or Midtown, New York, qualified board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, provide proven-successful treatments for tennis elbow and prioritize patient recovery.
+At Mehling Orthopedics with multiple offices in Hackensack, New Jersey, or West Islip, New York, qualified board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, provide proven-successful treatments for tennis elbow and prioritize patient recovery.
 The goal is to enhance your mobility, activity level, and overall wellness through orthopedic, regenerative, and sports medicine with a personalized, compassionate approach.
 Click here on the website to book online or call Mehling Orthopedics.

 Tennis elbow (lateral epicondylitis) is a painful condition where the tendons of your elbow become strained and often damaged, typically due to excessive and repetitive motions.
 The resulting pain happens where your forearm muscle tendons connect to the bony bump on the outer side of your elbow.